Wavelyio/wavely-docs/docs/api/voiceservice-sippeers-api.md

-# SIP peers
+# Voice Service SIP peers
-This is the API for retrieving Asterisk SIP peers
+This is the API for retrieving Voice Service SIP peers

 ## API objects